-- 271. The purpose of this Division is to restrict the application of copyright law in relation to an artistic work with a corresponding design that is, has been or could be applied to - (a) articles or products, under the Registered Designs Act; or - (b) useful articles.
+- 271. The purpose of this Division is to restrict the application of copyright law in relation to an artistic work with a corresponding design that is, has been or could be applied to - (a) articles or products, under the Registered Designs Act 2000; or - (b) useful articles.

-Artistic work with corresponding design that is or was registered under Registered Designs Act
+Artistic work with corresponding design registered under Registered Designs Act 2000